-There are multiple side effects of Lexapro (escitalopram) that can occur and some are extremely important to monitor due to their high health risks, though they occur relatively rarely.
+There are multiple side effects of Lexapro (escitalopram) that can occur and some are extremely important to monitor due to their high health risks, though they rarely occur.

 More commonly reported side effects include:

-Gradual reduction in doses is recommended to be done at regular intervals of, for instance, 2 to 4 weeks.
+Before beginning the process of withdrawal from Lexapro or other types of antidepressants, a gradual reduction in doses is recommended and done at regular intervals of, for instance, two to four weeks.
 This is to allow the adverse effects of withdrawal to settle out before further reduction in dose is attempted.

-Never abruptly stop taking an SSRI drug as to do so can greatly lengthen the withdrawal process, due to the potential health risks.
+Never abruptly stop taking an SSRI drug as it can greatly lengthen the withdrawal process, due to the potential associated health risks.

-Here are some of the most commonly reported withdrawal symptoms when coming off Lexapro (escitalopram):
+Here are some of the most commonly reported discontinuation symptoms, including flu-like symptoms, when coming off Lexapro (escitalopram):

 For some, side effects may ultimately outweigh the benefits of continuing to take an antidepressant, and this may lead to a decision to discontinue taking the drug.

 However, quitting SSRI drugs such as Lexapro can be extremely uncomfortable.
-For some, the severity of withdrawals is described as near to impossible to endure.
-In such cases, inpatient care may be the best way forward for comfort, safety, and for the greatest chance of success in meeting the challenges of withdrawal and the benefits of health regained in recovery.
+For some, the severity of Lexapro withdrawal symptoms is described as near to impossible to endure.
+In such cases, inpatient care may be the best way forward for comfort, safety, and the greatest chance of success in meeting the challenges of withdrawal and the benefits of health regained in recovery.

-The prime danger of quitting any SSRI drug is decreasing the dose too rapidly over too short a time.
-This slow reduction method may seem counter-productive, especially where side effects have developed to an intolerable level.
+The primary danger of quitting any SSRI drug is decreasing the dose too rapidly over too short a time.
+A slow reduction method may seem counter-productive, especially when side effects have developed to an intolerable level.
 But it is the best way to avoid the shock that can occur if withdrawal is too fast, or too sudden.